SAP/luigi/docs/luigi-container-api.md

 ### deferInit

 If set to true defers from initializing the microfronted automatically.
-In that case init() can be used
+In that case init() can be used.

 Type: [boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)